rlanciloti/cpre558-final-project/README.md

 - `max-line-length`: This was changed to 96 because 79 feels too restrictive.
 - `W191`: Allows the use of tabs.
 This can be disabled later if the developers decide to go with spaces.
 - `E251`: Allows for multi-line parameters to be passed into functions.
 Nicer formatting.
+- `ANN101`: Allows for `self` argument to exclude typing

+I will not be listing out the exlusions for pydocstyle because most of them did not make sense and there's a lot of them.
+I'll leave it as an exercise for the reader to explore these exceptions.

 ## Running the Myopic Scheduler